FreeCAD/freecad.workbench_starterkit/README.md

 **Note:** There are currently two FreeCAD workbench styles.
 The origin workbench type is called "legacy-workbench".
 In addition the "namespace-workbench" is now an optional (and preffered) way to extend the FreeCAD.
 (See [Glossary terms used in this discussion](#glossary-terms-used-in-this-discussion-that-may-lead-to-confusion)).
 For more discussion about the motivation behind the "namespace-workbench" see [Motivation for namespace-workbenches](#motivation-for-namespace-workbenches).

+### Changing variables and strings

+When using this workbench as template a few replacements need to be made in order to prepare the code for the new workbench.
+To agilize this task there is a `Makefile` ready with some substitutions commands using `sed`.

+- Change the content of the variables at the start of the `Makefile` with your data
+- Execute `make` on the command line, this replaces strings and rename file/directory
+- With the help of `git status`  and `git diff` you can verify the changes, if you don't like them use `git restore .`

 ## Structure of a namespace-workbench:

 ### Initialization Files